| Title: | Bayesian Methods for Optimal Threshold Estimation |

 which method to use: median, mean or mode (median is the default). |

-This function presents the results stocked in a trtSelOpthThresh
+This function presents the results stocked in a trtSelOpthThresh object, or in a diagOpthThresh object.
+For a trtSelOpthThresh object it prints:

 The decision rule: is the reference treatment recommended for low values of the marker?